NethServer/ns8-mail/README.md

 ## Rspamd bulk Bayesian filter training

-To quickly train the Rspamd Bayesian filter plugin, execute the `rspamc` wrapper command, which incorporates the Rspamd authentication header logic.
-For example, get `rspamc` help output with:
+To efficiently train the Rspamd Bayesian filter plugin in an NS8 environment, use the `rspamc` wrapper command, which incorporates Rspamd's authentication header logic.

+To display the help output for the `rspamc-wrapper` command, run:

+    # Display the help output for rspamc-wrapper
     runagent -m mail1 podman exec -i dovecot rspamc-wrapper --help

-To read SPAM messages from stdin perform a shell redirection, like:
+To train the filter with ham messages, specify the mailbox path relative to Dovecot's working directory.
+For example, to train with messages from `first.user`'s mailbox:

+    # Read ham messages from an existing Maildir in the container
+    runagent -m mail1 podman exec -i dovecot rspamc-wrapper learn_ham first.user/Maildir/cur

+For a single spam file (e.g., in mbox format), use shell redirection to pass the file through stdin.
+For example:

+    # Train filter with spam messages in a single mbox file
     runagent -m mail1 podman exec -i dovecot rspamc-wrapper learn_spam < spamarchive.mbox

-To read HAM message from `first.user`'s mailbox, specify its path, relative to Dovecot's working directory:
+If you have multiple spam files in a directory on the host, copy them into the container's filesystem using:

+    # Copy directory and its contents into Dovecot's container, under /srv
+    tar -c ./some-spamdir | runagent -m mail1 podman cp - dovecot:/srv

+Note that `/srv/some-spamdir` is not mounted to a persistent volume, so its contents are volatile and will be lost on the next container restart.
+To train with messages from the container directory, run:

+    # Train filter with spam messages in the volatile destination directory
-    runagent -m mail1 podman exec -i dovecot rspamc-wrapper learn_ham first.user/Maildir/cur
+    runagent -m mail1 podman exec -i dovecot rspamc-wrapper learn_spam /srv/some-spamdir

+For best results, verify successful training by reviewing the Rspamd logs or using diagnostic commands.
+Consult the Rspamd documentation for further details.

 ## Service discovery